 While God set the obligatory percentage for Zakat on any income we receive, and He also left the door open for more charitable works, to give the righteous a chance to earn even more credits by paying more to charity.
 Verse 2:261 states “The example of those who spend their monies in the cause of God is that of a grain that produces seven spikes, with a hundred grains in each spike.
 God multiplies this manifold for whomever He wills.
 God is Bounteous, Knower”.
 The recipients of charity are clearly mentioned in 9:60, 2:177 and 2:273 – they are the poor, the needy, the workers who collect them, the new converts, to free the slaves, those who are burdened by sudden expenses, in the cause of God, and the travelling alien, the poor who are suffering in the cause of God and cannot emigrate, relatives, the orphans, and the beggars.
 Per verse 2:219, charity is to be given if you have an excess amount – they also ask you what to give to charity: say, “The excess,” and anyone who forbids charity is a disbeliever (107:7) which indicates that God has encouraged us to give to charity to earn more credits with Him.

-Verses of Zakat and Charity in the Quran
+Verses of Anfaqa, Sadaqah and Zakat in the Quran

 c.
 Zakat and Zakat-like instances